Rustic, Adirondack inspired, live edge desk with hand cut dovetails and walnut bow ties. I always wanted to build a desk from one live edge slab.

 and drawer front that were hand selected for the pattern.

+The result of not wanting to throw away any scrap cherry and walnut.
 Besides the great looking top I love the way the three walnut slats turned out for the base shelf.

 With a reclaimed piece of glass I designed a side table to be used as a show piece.